johnshearing/ElectricalSafety/README.md

 # Electrical Safety Talk For Factory Electricians and Controls Technicians
+This was the conversation I had with all new electricians that I supervised regardless of their previous experience.

 #### Topics Covered
 -   Equipment Grounding For Electric Shock Protection
 -   The Dangers Of Voltage Gradients on Land, In Salt Water, and In Fresh Water